afontainec/chinchay-docs/docs/gettingstarted/apiMiddleware.md

 ```
 <br/>

-Visit [http://localhost:3000](http://localhost:3000) to see the defaut express web app
+You can visit [http://localhost:3000](http://localhost:3000) to see the defaut express web app... but we are here for the API so lets move on!

-## Create Postgresql Database
+### Create Postgresql Database

 In this tutorial we will not dig in how Postgres fully work.
 For more information on how to work around Postgres visit [https://www.postgresql.org/](https://www.postgresql.org/).